-So far, the class has gotten the water up to temperatures between 95 and 110 degrees Fahrenheit, but they hope to get it even hotter as they continue making adjustments.
+So far the class has gotten the water up to temperatures of between 95 and 110 degrees Fahrenheit, but they hope to get it even hotter as they continue making adjustments.

-One of the biggest benefits of the system, Mr. Bouchard said, is that its a system you can take anywhere you want, because you dont have to plug it in.
+One of the big benefits of the system, Mr. Bouchard said, is that its a system you can take anywhere you want, because you dont have to plug it in.